Für den Inhalt der Angaben zeichnet die Projektleitung verantwortlich.

-FLOWBONE is the first all in one therapy specifically adapted for the minimal invasive treatment of non load bearing, difficult to access bone defects.
-It can equally be used to reinforce weak bone structures.
-FLOWBONE comes as a ready to use material in a syringe that can be applied to the human skeleton through small natural or artificial orifices.
+FLOWBONE is the first all-in-one therapy specifically adapted for the minimal-invasive treatment of non-load bearing, difficult to access bone defects.
+Pre-clinical studies have also shown that the material has the potential to reinforce weak bone structures.
+FLOWBONE comes as a ready-to-use material in a syringe that can be applied to the human skeleton through small natural or artificial orifices.
 The very simple application technique of FLOWBONE makes it usable for a wide range of potential customers in many medical disciplines such as orthopedics, traumatology, reconstructive medicine or dentistry.

 Was ist das Besondere an diesem Projekt?

 The FLOWBONE material is a joint development between clinicians and scientists.
 It is highly innovative as it follows completely new approach to repair bone defects in the human body.
-Instead of just filling the defect with material, FLOWBONE initiates the body’s own repair processes.
+Instead of just filling the defect with material, FLOWBONE initiates the body’s own repair processes by seeding an in situ scaffold formation.
 Beside the positive biological effects, the material can also convince with its simple application technique and is therefore highly attractive for clinicians from many disciplines.

 No publications directly linked to the project